astrotars/the-stream-android/README.md

 }
 ```

-In `onCreateView` se use the Stream `ViewModelProvider` to give us an instance of `ChannelListViewModel`.
+In `onCreateView` uses the Stream `ViewModelProvider` to give us an instance of `ChannelListViewModel`.
 We set the query of this to look for channels of the type `channel_livestream`.
-We then bind this `viewModel`. *Note: `channel_livestream` is a built in Stream channel type that's convinient for this tutorial.
+We then bind this `viewModel`. *Note: `channel_livestream` is a built-in Stream channel type that's convenient for this tutorial.
 Please read up on [different channel types](https://getstream.io/chat/docs/channel_features/?language=js) to use one appropriate to your use case.*

 When a user clicks on a channel, we start our `ChannelActivity`.
 Since that activity is generic, there's nothing more for us to do!
 A user will join the channel and be able to chat in the group.